01001100-01001001/Windows/README.md

 # Windows
-Full Windows Services when new install from stock iso
+Full Windowsưertwert Services when new install from stock iso